sanity-io/visual-editing/packages/comlink/README.md

 controller.addTarget(iframe)
 ```

-Create a Connection definition, provide a name and the name of the Node it should interface with.
+Define a Connection by specifying its name and the name of the Node it will interface with.
+Optionally enable heartbeat monitoring to allow automatic recovery on unexpected disconnects.

 ```ts
 const connection = controller.createConnection<NodeMessage, ControllerMessage>({